 - Widerøe's Flyveselskap A/S was given the concession for the first regular, domestic, civil air service of Norway since 1920: Oslo Kristiansand Stavanger Haugesund for a period of 2,5 months.
 The air service had a length of 530 km and was to be operated by two Waco Cabin seaplanes.
 A subsidy of 5,000 Norwegian kroner was granted by the State. - 15 June For the first time a Deutsche Lufthansa Junkers Ju 52/3m landed at Gardermoen Airport on the scheduled flight from Berlin to Copenhagen and Gothenburg.
-Landplanes were used for a while to replace the seaplane that had engine problems and was moored in Gothenburg for repairs. - 18 June Widerøe's Flyveselskap A/S opened with the Waco UIC4 Cabin, LN-ABE (c/n 3831) the first regular, domestic, civil air service of Norway since 1920: Oslo (Ingerstrand)-Kristiansand (Kongsgårdsletta)-Stavanger-Haugesund.
-Oslo/Ingerstrand was the summer seaplane base of Widerøe's Flyveselskap A/S in Oslo. - 21 June Funny message in the local newspaper "Flekkefjord-Posten": The first aircraft over Gyland.
-This was the first time an aircraft crossed Gyland.
-Especially the elderly were very pleased to have seen an aircraft.
-This was probably the
+Landplanes were used for a while to replace the seaplane that had engine problems and was moored in Gothenburg for repairs. - Widerøe's Flyveselskap A/S opened with the Waco UIC4 Cabin, LN-ABE (c/n 3831) the first regular, domestic, civil air service of Norway since 1920: Oslo (Ingerstrand)-Kristiansand (Kongsgårdsletta)-Stavanger-Haugesund.
+Oslo/Ingerstrand was the summer seaplane base of Widerøe's Flyveselskap A/S in Oslo. - 18 June In Tromsø, a memorial stone was erected to commemorate the French Latham-crew and Roald Amundsen, who disappeared in 1928 during their search of the Nobile Expedition.
+A French delegation came by ship from France.